UtrechtUniversity/ricgraph/docs/ricgraph_details.md

     | UU Faculty: Geosciences                      |
     | VUA Faculty: Faculty of Science              |
 * Department, Subdepartement, Chair/Subunit, or other sub-organization name in Ricgraph.
-  * Combine the organization abbreviation, the word for the sub-organization, a colon (:), and the English name for the sub-organization as used by the organization (as it is used in Pure).
+  * Combine the organization abbreviation, one of the words in this list ["Department", "Subdepartment", "Chair/Subunit", "Unit", "Research Institute", "Research Group"] (or similar word), a colon (:), and the English name for the sub-organization as used by the organization (as it is used in Pure).
   * Examples: